processing/processing-docs/contrib_generate/README.md

 	1. Add the URL in the right category, prefixed by the next ID number.
 	1. Increment the value of _Next ID_ at the top.

+###`broken.conf`
+* Contains IDs of broken contributions.
+These will still appear in the PDE but will be disabled (greyed out).
+* Edited by a human.
+* Read by `build_listing.py`.

+###`skipped.conf`
+* Contains IDs of contributions to skip.
+These will not appear in the PDE.
+This list currently holds 2.x entries that have a 3.x counterpart, so that they are not listed twice.
+* Edited by a human.
+* Read by `build_listing.py`.

 ###`build_listing.py`
 * Reads `sources.conf` and writes `contribs.txt`
 * Use it by running the following in the command line: